Kevin W. Garey, Pharm.D., M.S., FASHP*

 Jefferson College of Pharmacy, Thomas Jefferson University

-Jason is an Associate Professor in the Department of Pharmacy Practice at the Jefferson College of Pharmacy and Clinical Pharmacy Specialist in HIV Medicine at the Thomas Jefferson University in Philadelphia, Pennsylvania.
+Jason is a Professor and the Vice Chair of the Department of Pharmacy Practice at the Jefferson College of Pharmacy and Clinical Pharmacy Specialist in HIV Medicine at the Thomas Jefferson University in Philadelphia, Pennsylvania.

 Jason received his Doctor of Pharmacy degree from Duquesne University.
 He completed a pharmacy practice residency at UPMC Mercy Hospital in Pittsburgh and an infectious diseases specialty residency at the Ohio State University Wexner Medical Center.
 He received his Master of Public Health degree from the Jefferson College of Population Health. *Content matter expert

 Division of Pharmacy, The University of Texas MD Anderson Cancer Center